JeremyOrr4/a4-urbanism-JeremyOrr4/README.md

-# A3 Island Generation Simulator
+# A4 Island Generation Simulator

   - Author: "Jeremy Orr" <orrj4@mcmaster.ca>
-  - Author: "Aidan Goodyer" <goodyera@mcmaster.ca>
-  - Author: "Nathan Perry" <perryn1@mcmaster.ca>

 ## How to Run the Program